Premier League Predictions & best bets: Back-to-back defeats for Manchester City?

-Watch Wolves vs Crystal Palace, Tottenham vs Aston Villa, Man Utd vs Chelsea & Fulham vs Brentford live on Sky Sports on Sunday; Play Super 6 to win £250,000!
+Watch Wolves vs Crystal Palace, Tottenham vs Aston Villa, Man Utd vs Chelsea and Fulham vs Brentford live on Sky Sports on Sunday; Play Super 6 to win £250,000!

 Our football betting expert Jones Knows provides his insight across the Premier League card and tips up a 14/1 accumulator as part of his best bets.